MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 * The API is new and we want to incorporate user feedback into the design before marking it stable.
 * We received feedback that a particular API is difficult to use, so we're planning to update it in future versions.

-For these APIs, we've explicitly labeled them using the `[Experimental]` attribute to help extension authors create their extensions with confidence in the SDK.
+These APIs are explicitly labeled using the `[Experimental]` attribute to help extension authors create their extensions with confidence in the SDK.

 For more information, including how to use experimental APIs, see our [Experimental APIs](https://github.com/microsoft/VSExtensibility/blob/main/docs/experimental_apis.md) page.